pascal-fb-martin/motionCenter/README.md

 - directory videos is populated with the motion capture files.

 The motionCenter system configuration is organized as follow:

-- the tclhttpd configuration (e.g. /etc/default/tclhttpd) defines the installation path for the motionCenter software: Config motionCenter _path_.
+The tclhttpd configuration (e.g. /etc/default/tclhttpd) is extended to define the installation path for the motionCenter software: Config motionCenter _path_.

-- file config/cameras.rc declares the list of cameras.
+The config/cameras.rc file declares the list of cameras.
 Each line defines a camera name and URI for one camera.
 This is used for the live video mosaic.
+For example:

-For example: camera cam1 camserver1:8081 camera cam2 camserver2:8081
+   camera cam1 camserver1:8081

+   camera cam2 camserver2:8081

    ...

-- file config/orvibo.rc declares the Orvibo WiFi sockets.
+The config/orvibo.rc file declares the Orvibo WiFi sockets.
 Each line defines a name, MAC address and IP address for one socket.
+For example:

-For example: orvibo declare wiwo1 DEADBEEF0001 192.168.1.151 orvibo declare wiwo2 DEADBEEF0002 192.168.1.152
+   orvibo declare wiwo1 DEADBEEF0001 192.168.1.151

+   orvibo declare wiwo2 DEADBEEF0002 192.168.1.152

    ...

-- file config/schedule.rc defines the commands to execute at a specific time of the week.
+the config/schedule.rc file defines the commands to execute at a specific time of the week.
 Each line defines the time, day of week, a randomization range and the Tcl command to execute.
+For example:

-For example: schedule -random 600 -time 05:30 -only Monday -command {orvibo on wiwo1}
+   schedule -random 600 -time 05:30 -only Monday -command {orvibo on wiwo1}

    schedule -random 600 -time 09:30 -only Monday -command {orvibo off wiwo1}

    ...